gernathlub/recommendation_68911/README.md

 # Recommendation_68911
-Django PyPi package serving as recommendation system interface, providing models, managers and migrations required by vector recommendation service.
-This package is ment only for Django version 3.2 and above, using PostgreSQL database.
-Package is ment to be used with specific recommendation engine (not published yet) and its not for general purpouse.
+Django PyPi package serving as the interface for the recommendation system, providing models, managers, and migrations required by the vector recommendation service.
+This package is meant only for Django version 3.2 and above using the PostgreSQL database.
+The package is intended to be used with a specific recommendation engine developed as part of my master's thesis project (not yet published) and is not for general purposes.

-## Instalation guide
+## Installation guide
 Install pip package:

 ```bash
 pip install recommendation-68911
 ```

-Add package to installed apps in settings.py file (recommended before custom apps depending on this package).
+Add the package to the installed apps in the settings.py file (recommended before custom apps depending on this package).

 ```python
 INSTALLED_APPS = [